portlandcodeschool/ruby-on-rails-2013Q3/week03/code_challenge_02.md

 ## Easy homework
 Topics: Classes, variables, and methods

+0. Create a github repo to hold your work.
 0. Create an HQ9F class (http://esolangs.org/wiki/HQ9_Plus)
-0. Create a github repo to hold your work.
+0. Create a method "h" that is a global method

-0. Inside this class create 3 methods: H, _99, and +
-	* "H" should simply print out "Hello World!" and quit
+    * "h" should output "Hello World!" and exit the program.

+0. Inside the HQ9F class, create 2 more methods: "_99" and "+"
     * "_99" should take 1 variable: the number of bottles of beer on the wall.
 It should output the lyrics to the hugely popular "99 Bottles Of Beer On The Wall" song, including a sad lament when there is no more beer.
     * "+" increments the accumulator (I personally find this the funniest part)

 This class should respond to: